 A DIY tile shower weekend project is achievable as long as you plan everything properly and allocate adequate time for each required step.
 Asking for a friend's help — especially in removing the fiberglass surround — can help speed up the work.

 How to Replace a Fiberglass Shower With Tile

 Remove the fiberglass shower surround.
 Use a utility knife to cut a seam along all drywall-fiberglass intersections.
 Turn off the bathroom's water source.
 Remove plumbing fixture trim, such as valve handles and the showerhead.
 Remove the drain and drain hardware.

 Pry behind the fiberglass shower enclosure with a pry bar, starting at the left or right side.
 Solicit the aid of a partner or friend to wedge and pry the fiberglass enclosure away from the walls.
 Carry away and properly dispose of the fiberglass enclosure.

 Mark the shower tile layout.
 Remove drywall where the new tile will go.
 Install a moisture barrier paper or plastic sheeting over the studs.
 Install a cement board matching the existing drywall thickness.
 For extra strength, use self-tapping cement backer board screws to affix the cement board sheets.
 Use fiberglass mesh tape at corners and seams.
 Install the fiberglass mesh tape with acrylic-modified thinset mortar.

 Measure the shower base.
-Purchase a fiberglass shower pan matching the shower base dimensions.
+Purchase a fiberglass shower pan that matches the shower base dimensions.
 Connect the plumbing components to the fiberglass shower pan drain.
 Caulk in all shower pan-wall intersection areas.

-Install plumbing fixtures.
-Attach the showerhead and test the plumbing by turning on the water supply.
-Apply caulking around the tile/shower pan intersection.
+Attach the showerhead and faucet handles and test the plumbing by turning on the water supply.
+Apply caulking around the tile-shower pan intersection.
 Seal the tile and grout joints with a penetrating tile sealant.